-It is unfortunate that I feel this commentary is necessary despite how much I loved this book.
+It’s unfortunate that I feel this commentary is necessary despite how much I loved this book.
 But Fable is not perfect.
-The truth is that there are a couple of things that could have been done better.
-The first, and honestly most important, is Saint and his abandonment of his daughter.
+The truth is there are a couple of things that could have been done better.
+First, and honestly most important, is Saint and the abandonment of his daughter.

 So, unless Saint murdered her mother so he could get rid of them both and cut ties with the only potential weaknesses he had–which I very much doubt–this just fell really flat for me.
-In this one instance, Fable’s mother feels like a prop of uselessness.
+In this one instance, Fable’s mother feels like a useless prop.

 I never truly felt I got to know him or understand his motivations.
 He’s so shrouded in mystery, largely because he keeps so many secrets, that I couldn’t help feeling a massive disconnect.
 We get little snippets throughout the book and only ones that Fable, herself, becomes privy to.
 This is a great writing device, really.
 And when done well, it can be incredibly impressive.